haijiaerbaiyang/altility/readme.md

 Altility stands for 'actively learning utility'.
-It is a package that provides an active deep learning model for enhancing spatio-temporal predicitions.
-Originally, we developed this to help electric utilities in the process of placing new smart meters in space and collecting their data at different time.
+Originally, we developed this to help electric utilities in the process of placing new smart meters in space and collecting their data at different times.
+However, this package can now be used for any type of spatio-temporal prediction task.

 ### Installation: